MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/hold-distribution-errors.md

 ## Error: InternalError

-If you see this error in the **ResultCode: InternalError** and the following error message, the issue has to be resolved by Microsoft.
+If you see this error in the **ResultCode: InternalError** and the following error message, this issue has to be resolved by Microsoft.

 > Policy deployment has been interrupted by an unexpected Office 365 datacenter issue.
 Please contact Microsoft support to fix the deployment issue.

 ### Resolution

-Contact Microsoft support with the policy Name and the information from the output of the DistributionResults, where the InternalError has been found.
+Contact Microsoft support with the following information:
+Policy name
+Workload
+Result Code
+Result Message
+Additional Diagnostics

 ## Error: FailedToOpenContainer